EnZon3/stablecoin-bot/README.md

-# stablecoin bot thingy
+# USDT Trading bot

-not finished, not hooked up to exchange either

-code is garbage
+Work in progress, code is garbage
-and it needs serious optimization